 - Repair-Related Diminished Value: If improper or lower-quality repairs are made and the vehicle cannot be restored to an acceptable condition, a repair-related diminished value claim may be necessary.

 The type of diminished value claim you file and the compensation you are entitled to is dependent on many factors, including your auto insurance policy and the nature of the accident.

 How to File a Diminished Value Claim in Florida

 The statute of limitations to file a diminished value claim in Florida is four years from the date of the accident.
 However, you must have information regarding the value of the car as soon as possible after the accident.
 Additional wear and tear and mileage from the passage of time will not be considered in such a claim.

-The specific dollar amount has to be calculated, and you must provide proof in writing, when establishing your claim.
-To do so, look for information on the value of your car prior to the accident — by using information as the make, model, features, condition, and mileage.
+The specific dollar amount has to be calculated, and you must provide proof in writing when establishing your claim.
+To do so, look for information on the value of your car prior to the accident — by using information such as the make, model, features, condition, and mileage.

 When repairing your vehicle, the itemized sections should include the value of the original parts that need to be replaced.
 The party who caused the accident cannot require the use of replacement parts that are not at least equivalent in kind and quality to the damaged parts in terms of fit, appearance, and performance.

 How Can a Lawyer Help in a Diminished Value Claim Case?